RWeigelt/EmarooCustomActions/README.md

 Custom actions are defined per-application.
 They appear as buttons below the corresponding list of most recently used (MRU) items and as entries of the  item's context menu.
 If you prefer hotkeys, you can also run a custom action via <kbd>Ctrl</kbd>+_number_.

-(_The custom actions for Emaroo 3.x [have been moved below the `v3` folder](v3/README.md)_)

 Sharing Custom Actions
 ---

-Starting with Emaroo 4, custom actions can be shared by copying/pasting a text string that you can put on an HTML page, insert into an email, or maybe even post on Facebook ;-).
+Custom actions can be shared by copying/pasting a text string that you can put on an HTML page, insert into an email, or maybe even post on Facebook ;-).

-File-based import/export of individual custom actions (via `.action.json` files) is still supported and will continue to be in the future.
+You can also import/export individual custom actions to files (`*.action.json`).

 Ready-to-use Custom Actions
 ---